markhunte/Discourse-Forum----Latest-Post-iOS-Widget/README.md

 **From the widget.**

-Each post when touched will take you to the post in the thread.
+Each post when touched, will take you to the post entry in the thread.

 The Tumult header when touched will take you to the Tumult main page and topic list.

 Remember widgets do not show fully dynamic data.
-They are snap shots and update periodically
+They are snapshots and update periodically

 **From  shortcuts , scriptable etc..**

+Scriptable files can also be run from iOS Shortcuts.app

-There is a **Table**  view presentation (sheet ).
+There is a **Table**  view presentation (sheet ) mainly for when used this way.

 The Table view for the posts, is in fact the original idea ( and inspiration for this widget ) of @MaxZieb, another user of the forums, who also introduced us to Scriptable at the same time.